10 Tips For First-Time Home Buyers In Utah

 A new mixed-use community is under construction in St. George.
 Sure, there will be some beautiful new homes; more than that, this development promises a rare luxury lifestyle with all the trappings!

-Desert Color offers, “a community created and built around a vision of connectivity, community, and sustainability that maximizes all the attributes of its beautiful and natural setting,” according to the website https://desertcolor.com.
+Desert Color offers a community created and built around a vision of connectivity, community, and sustainability that maximizes all the attributes of its beautiful and natural setting.
+According to the St. George City Community Development Department, the development represents a significant addition to the area's planned communities.

 The 3,400 acre master-planned community is located on State Institutional Trust Lands Administration (SITLA) property east of Interstate 15 and the Southern Parkway.
 It claims to be Utah's first master-planned community to adopt Localscapes standards for the whole development.